dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
- um yeah thank you guys then
+ yes thank you guys then
-yeah go ahead us welcome people that you know pertain any of these initiatives you know even if it's just a you know creating a github issue or
+go ahead us welcome people that you know pertain any of these initiatives you know even if it's just a you know creating a github issue or